1. The following terms have these meanings in this Policy:

 17. Training may include, but is not limited to: certification courses, online learning, mentoring, workshop sessions, webinars, on-site demonstrations, and peer feedback.

-a) Limiting physical interactions to non-threatening or non-sexual touching (i.e., high-fives, pats on the back or shoulder, handshakes, specific skill instruction, etc.)
+a) Limiting physical interactions to non-threatening or non-sexual touching (e.g., high-fives, pats on the back or shoulder, handshakes, specific skill instruction, etc.)

 b) Ensuring that Vulnerable Individuals are always supervised by more than one adult